10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 • Reading required = None, once the rules are explained.

-• Number or players = 2-6 players
+• Number of players = 2-6 players

-GO Fish can be played with a regular deck of cards if you can’t find the classic game.
+Go Fish can be played with a regular deck of cards if you can’t find the classic game.

 3) Ker Plunk